tedgusek/marvelFights/README.md

 If you are loading this on your local machine, you will need to sign up for an account with Marvel to acquire a Personal and Public API key.
 As well as with OpenAI.

-Create your own .env file and store these values with the variable names as follows :
+Create your own .env file in the root directory and store these values with the variable names as follows :

-- Private Key
+- Marvel Private Key

 MARVEL_API_KEY_PRIVATE= 'Enter your Marvel Private Key here'

-- Public Key
+- Marvel Public Key

 MARVEL_API_KEY_PUBLIC= 'Enter your Marvel Public Key here'